Advertiser Disclosure

 A New Board Game

-Thankfully, there’s no shortage of available options on Amazon.
-Timeless classics, Monopoly is available for $19.80 and Scrabble retails for $17.97.
-A bit more nontraditional, Unsolved Case Files is priced at $29.99 and the very timely Pandemic costs $27.90.
+Thankfully, there’s no shortage of available options on Amazon, including timeless classics: Monopoly is available for $19.92, and Scrabble retails for $21.84.
+For something a bit nontraditional, Unsolved Case Files is priced at $29.99.

 A Mixology Set

-There’s nothing like a good cocktail — especially during a global pandemic.
-If your Valentine is a fan of mixed drinks, help them elevate their cocktail game by gifting them a mixology set.
+There’s nothing like a good cocktail — especially for a cozy night at home, when you don’t have to worry about driving.
+If your Valentine is a fan of mixed drinks, help them elevate their game by gifting them a mixology set.

-A delicious new hobby, they’ll have a great time experimenting with new concoctions.
+With this delicious new hobby, they’ll have a great time experimenting with new concoctions.
 Plus, they’ll almost definitely be willing to let you sample their work.
-The nine-piece Libbey Mixologist Cocktail Bar Set is offered for $32.99 at Target — and it even includes recipes.
+The nine-piece Libbey Mixologist Cocktail Bar Set is offered for $40.49 at Target — and it even includes recipes.

 Dinner at Home

-Amid the pandemic, having Valentine’s dinner at home is your safest option.
-You can do this one of two ways — make dinner yourself or order in.
+Having Valentine’s dinner at home can be your most cost-effective option — and you can make it really special, too!
+You can do this one of two ways: make dinner yourself or order in.

 If you’re a decent cook and have the time and effort to whip up something special, your significant other will certainly appreciate it.
 However, it’s also great to order from their favorite restaurant, as you’re sure to get delicious food while supporting a local business.

-Either way, you can’t go wrong with this option.
+Either way, you can’t go wrong with this move.

 A Love Letter